Who should take this course?

 Visit Aquarius Scuba Diving Centre to ask about our IDC.

 What’s an IE?

-An Instructor Examination (IE) is a two-day evaluative program that tests an instructor candidate’s teaching ability, dive theory knowledge, skill level, understanding of the PADI System, and attitude and professionalism.
-PADI IEs are standardized and conducted by specially trained PADI Instructor Examiners.
+An Instructor Examination (IE) is a two-day evaluative program that tests an instructor candidate’s teaching ability, dive theory knowledge, skill level, and attitude and professionalism.
+IEs are standardized and conducted by specially trained Instructor Examiners.
 The IE location, testing environment and examination sessions are organized to be as objective as possible to fairly and consistently evaluate a candidate’s abilities.
-Only those who meet the IE performance requirements earn the respected PADI Instructor certification.
+Only those who meet the IE performance requirements earn the respected Instructor certification.
 There is a fee for attending an IE.

 - Register for IDC Online and start learning right away.

 - Enroll in an IDC, Assistant Instructor course or OWSI program at Aquarius Scuba Diving Centre.